App version: 0.1.0

 Debt tolerance is your ability to absorb new financial obligations.
 Consumers with high debt-to-income ratios may have zero tolerance for taking on new debt.
 As mentioned earlier, carrying bad debt can be difficult to manage and may have a negative impact on your credit score.
 Borrowing money doesn’t make sense if you cannot tolerate the debt.

-Here are five ways you can use personal loan debt to build wealth:
+Here are five ways you may use personal loan debt to build wealth:

 1. Home Improvements